World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

-July 25th is World IVF Day, also known as World Embryologist Day, giving us the opportunity to honor the incredible work of embryologists past and present.
-In this blog, we take a fascinating look at a timeline of breakthrough achievements in IVF and embryology which made it possible for us to do what we do today!
+July 25th is World IVF Day, also known as World Embryologist Day, offering us the chance to honor the incredible work of embryologists past and present.
+Join us as we explore a timeline of breakthrough achievements in IVF and embryology that have paved the way for the miracles we witness today.

 Why July 25th?